Skip to content

 image.png

-In the Physics Asset editor, you can press the eye icon and navigate to Bones>None/All Hierarchy to toggle visibility of the skeleton bones in the viewport.
-I find it helpful to have them set to None.
+In the Physics Asset editor, you can press the "eye" icon and navigate to Bones > None / All Hierarchy to toggle visibility of the skeleton bones in the viewport.
+It can be helpful to have them set to None.

 image.png